the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-planning.md

 During the initial planning, it is also important that organisers consider the accessibility requirements of all attendees and establish how accessibility requirements are going to be met at a level suitable for everyone.
 This suitable level should be discussed and defined by the expected attendees, including the people with lived experience.
 This will help with identifying specific accessibility needs and includes considering physical and cognitive accessibility, communication needs, and any other accommodations necessary.

-> You can find more information about making events accessible in the Inclusive Events Accessibility Guide.

 (cl-ppie-events-power-dynamics)=